robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

     the default.

 `dotted`
-    Only show `.` for passed test, `f` for failed non-critical tests, and `F` for failed critical tests.
+    Only show `.` for passed test, `f` for failed non-critical tests, `F` for failed critical tests, and `x` for tests which are skipped because `test execution exit`__.
 Failed critical tests are listed separately after execution.
 This output type makes it easy to see are there any failures during execution even if there would be a lot of tests.